zannads/BevarMejo/docs/index.md

 The repository consists of two main components:

 - **bemelib**: A C++17 library for optimisation of water distribution systems, built around the pagmo optimisation framework for highly parallel computing and the EPANET project for hydraulic simulation
-- **pybeme**: A Python 3.12 library providing utilities for visualisation and analysis of bemelib optimisation results
+- **pybeme**: A Python 3.12 library providing utilities for the visualisation and analysis of bemelib optimisation results

 ## Related Resources